miya0001/simple-share/readme.txt

 You can place share buttons just activating this plugin.

 * There is no admin panel.
-* You can place just four buttons twitter, facebook, google, hatena(ja only).
+* You can place buttons twitter, facebook, google, hatena(ja only).
 * They will be hidden at mobile screen (under 480px).

 = Filter hook =